by Stephen Smith from North Vancouver, B.C.

 It is a little unclear to me what form of security he provides: The door to the building is locked and people either get in with a security swipe card or they are buzzed-in by a tenant in the building.
 I guess he was hired to watch out for people who may sneak in after others swipe or get buzzed.

-But our security guard has a welcomed addition.
+But our security guard has been a welcome addition.
 He always brightens up those moments as you rush to get out of the rain and into the warm.
 He offers a smile, comments on the weather and wishes you a good day.

 A few weeks after he took it upon himself to open the door for people.
 I think he liked this progression from security guard to doorman.
 He took to it as though this was really what he was cut out to do.
 He started by opening the door for people who were getting their swipe card out of their pocket.
 And then he started opening the door for people he recognized.
 And then he started opening the door for the construction workers or the people who looked like they may be construction workers.